 During this class we will consider “front page” as well as culturally specific legal issues and more importantly, how the law can be used as a tool to resolve these complex and thought provoking disputes.
 At the conclusion of this course, students will be equipped with an introduction to the foundational tools that they may one day use to help resolve these problems.

 (*) Section 3 – Tuesday / Wednesday 9:00pm – 10:15pm

-Both classes will be taught online.
-Though students need not be in a particular classroom together during class time, they must all be connected to the internet and logged on at the same time.
+Both classes will be taught virtually using telepresence and HD video conferencing.
+Though students need not be in a particular brick and mortar together during class time, they must all be connected to the internet and logged on virtually at the same time.
 Each class is interactive and students will have an opportunity to engage with their colleagues and professor.

-(*) Classes will be held at designated campus ( ECSU, FSU, NCAT, NCCU, WSSU) Students attending a MEMBER SCHOOL may register at www.online.northcarolina.edu.
+(*) Classes will be held at designated campus ( ECSU, FSU, NCAT, NCCU, WSSU).
+Students attending a MEMBER SCHOOL may register at

 In order to participate in any NCCU Law Distance Education Course, students MUST possess the following equipment: